Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 Conclusion

-The evidence clearly shows that corporal punishment is ineffective and harmful to students and should be abolished in schools.
+The evidence is clear: corporal punishment is both ineffective and harmful.
+It should be abolished in schools.

-By promoting and implementing non-violent forms of discipline in schools, we can create a safer and more supportive learning environment for all students.
+By promoting non-violent methods of discipline, we can foster safer and more supportive learning environments for students.

 Please share this, thanks: